The many uses of social media

 Facebook remains a key social media platform throughout the world and Asia Pacific, having reached just under a third of the world’s population.
 Asia Pacific accounted for an astronomical number of Facebook’s monthly active users and also represented a dramatic share of the social media market in the Asia Pacific region.
 However, despite Facebook’s huge success across the region, Asian platforms are on the rise throughout Asia Pacific.
 WeChat (Weixin), owned by Tencent, is a messaging, social media, shopping, and online payment services app which has found significant popularity in Asia.
-The social media site recorded over 1.2 billion monthly users in China alone.
+The beloved social media app recorded over 1.2 billion monthly active users worldwide.
 Qzone, TikTok, QQ, Line, and Sina Weibo have all emerged as beloved Asian social media networks, with each platform making a prominent mark on the industry.
-With the number of social media users growing continuously and expressing no plans to limit their usage, it appears as though social media will remain a dominant force in the Asia Pacific in years to come.
+With the number of social media users growing continuously and expressing no plans to limit their usage, it appears as though social media will remain a dominant force in the Asia Pacific region in years to come.